| Jo was in her California apartment. The phone rang. "Hello?""Hello?" a British accent returned.

 "But-"

-"They call me 'The royal dummy', Papa," the tears came which he failed to stop.
-"I-I" he looked at his siblings.
+"They call me 'The royal dummy', Papa," the tears came which he failed to

 "You shouldn't listen to what they say."